-What to Do if You Are Fired
+What to do if You Are Fired

 Update Your Resume

 Update your resume as soon as you can.
-You should update your work skills and add anything new that you learned at your previous place of employment.
+You should update your work skills and add anything new that you learned at your last place of employment.
 You want to make sure that your resume is up to date.
-That way you’ll find a job sooner than later.
+That way, you’ll find a job sooner than later.
 If it’s been a while since you had to do anything to your resume, you should check Google for different templates.
 There are hundreds of them out there that you can use as examples.

-Now isn’t the time to just sit around and be lazy unless you have stacks (thousands of dollars) in an emergency fund.
+Now isn’t the time to sit around and be lazy unless you have thousands of dollars in an emergency fund.
 It’s time to apply like hell for jobs.
 I’d set a goal to apply to at least 20 per day.
 That should be the minimum.
-You can apply on sites like Indeed, Monster, Craigslist, and CareerBuilder.
-Depending on what industry, you’re in, there should be a job board that has different jobs that you may qualify for.
+You can apply on Indeed, Monster, Craigslist, and CareerBuilder.
+Depending on what industry you’re in, there should be a job board that has different jobs that you may qualify for.